qiz-li/lovelace-soft-ui/README.md

 ### Advanced Users
 Thanks for taking you time to visit my repo!
 I have posted the yaml for my Lovelace and themes above, I have also listed the custom cards I used below.
 If you require further assistance, please check below.

-## Step by Step Guide
+# Step by step guide
-This is a step by step guide on how you can implement elements or everything in my UI into yours.

 ## Prerequisites
 These are some of the things you need before getting started.